Francois Pienaar: Retirement

 In 2000, Pienaar retired as a player and became Saracens’ CEO.
 As a consequence of the club's lack of success during the two following years, Pienaar stepped down as coach and CEO in 2002.
-Piennar is one of 3 directors of Saracens as of 5/20.
+Pienaar is one of five directors of Saracens as of August 2025.

 In 2002 he returned to Cape Town, South Africa, where he lives with his wife Nerine Winter and two sons.
 Both had Nelson Mandela as a godfather.

 Pienaar wrote his autobiography Rainbow Warrior with Edward Griffiths in 1999.
 In November 2000, he was awarded an honorary doctorate by the University of Hertfordshire.

 Pienaar was also involved in South Africa's failed bid to host the 2011 Rugby World Cup in 2005.

 He was a pundit for ITV Sport during the Rugby World Cups of 2007, 2011 and 2015.

 Depictions in media

 Pienaar and Mandela are the subject of a 2008 book by John Carlin, Playing the Enemy: Nelson Mandela and the Game that Made a Nation, that spotlights the role of the 1995 Cup win in post-apartheid South Africa.
 Carlin sold the film rights to Morgan Freeman.
 The 2009 film Invictus, based on the book, was directed by Clint Eastwood, and starred Morgan Freeman as Nelson Mandela and Matt Damon as Pienaar.